Sasqe/TARS/README.md

 # TARS
 OFFICIAL TARS REPOSITORY

 TARS is an Artificial Intelligence system.
 TARS has access to API's that it can use to communicate meteorological data, such as weather, to the user.
+TARS also has access to the GPT-3 API, so that it can respond to prompts that it was not explicitly trained on.
 # Initialize TARS
 Follow the below steps to initialize TARS.
  - Navigate to the root of the TARS Directory.